-- A limited liability company that is delinquent in filing an annual report for any one or more of the years 1993 through 1997 may satisfy the annual report requirement and avoid administrative dissolution by completing all of the following on or before November 30, 1999: - (1) File a current annual report. - Pay the annual report filing fee provided in G.S.
-57C-1-22.
-(2) - A limited liability company that has been issued a certificate of administrative dissolution under G.S.
-57C-6-03 for failure to file an annual report for any one or more of the years 1993 through 1997 may be granted a certificate of reinstatement by completing all of the following on or before November 30, 1999: - File a current annual report.
-(1) - Pay the annual report filing fee provided for in G.S.
-57C-1-22.
-(2) - File an application for reinstatement.
-The filing fee is waived.
-(3) - Comply with G.S.
+- (a) A limited liability company that is delinquent in filing an annual report for any one or more of the years 1993 through 1997 may satisfy the annual report requirement and avoid administrative dissolution by completing all of the following on or before November 30, 1999: - (1) File a current annual report. - (2) Pay the annual report filing fee provided in G.S.
+57C-1-22. - (b) A limited liability company that has been issued a certificate of administrative dissolution under G.S.
+57C-6-03 for failure to file an annual report for any one or more of the years 1993 through 1997 may be granted a certificate of reinstatement by completing all of the following on or before November 30, 1999:

+- (1) File a current annual report. - (2) Pay the annual report filing fee provided for in G.S.
+57C-1-22. - (3) File an application for reinstatement.
+The filing fee is waived. - (4) Comply with G.S.
 57C-2-30.
-(4)

 The certificate of reinstatement, when it is effective, relates back to and takes effect as of the date of the administrative dissolution.
-The limited liability company may resume carrying on its business as if the administrative dissolution of authority had never occurred, subject to the rights of any persons who reasonably relied to their prejudice upon the certificate of dissolution.
+The limited liability company may resume carrying on its business as if the administrative dissolution of authority had never occurred, subject to the rights of any persons who are or have been prejudiced by the reinstatement.

-The relief provided by this section shall not be available to a limited liability company that receives a certificate of dissolution for a reason other than the failure to file an annual report under G.S.
+(c) The relief provided by this section shall not be available to a limited liability company that receives a certificate of dissolution for a reason other than the failure to file an annual report under G.S.
 57C-6-03."

 Section 17.
-Sections 10, 15, 16, and 17 of this act are effective when they become law.
+Sections 3 and 4 of this act become effective January 1, 1999.
+Sections 11 and 12 of this act become effective December 1, 1998.
+The remainder of this act becomes effective when it becomes law.
+Sections 5, 7, and 10 of this act apply retroactively to October 1, 1998.
 Sections 15 and 16 of this act are repealed December 1, 1999.
-Sections 11 and 12 of this act become effective December 1, 1998.
-The remainder of this act becomes effective September 1, 1998.